In This Article

 Savvy fantasy players can leverage strong matchups to get QB1 production from a QB2 in a given week.

-We generally see a late-round QB or two break out from late draft positions (C.J.
-Stroud in 2023, for example).
+We generally see a late-round QB or two break out from later draft positions (Jayden Daniels in 2024, for example).

 Waiting on QB allows you to take two shots on finding a specific sleeper and getting QB production cheaply.

 The largest benefit is being able to strengthen the top of your roster.
-While some of your league mates will draft a QB in the third or fourth round, your waiting until the 10th or 11th can boost your RBs and/or WRs.
+While some of your league mates will draft a QB in the second or third round, waiting until the 10th or 11th can boost your RBs and/or WRs.

 TIP